jspm/jspm-resolve/resolver-spec.md

 > 1. If the file at _packagePath + "/package.json"_ does not exist then,
 >    1. Return _undefined_.
 > 1. Let _source_ be the contents of the file _packagePath + "/package.json"_
-> 1. Let _pjson_ be set to the cached output of the JSON parser applied to _source_, throwing a _Configuration Error_ on invalid JSON.
+> 1. Let _pcfg_ be set to the cached output of the JSON parser applied to _source_, throwing a _Configuration Error_ on invalid JSON.
 > 1. If _pjson.jspm_ is an Object, then,
 >    1. Let _overrides_ be the keys of _pjson.jspm_.
 >    1. For each _override_ of _overrides_, do